 Weekends can be more relaxed, but keeping a light version of your routine helps maintain balance.
 Include time for hobbies, rest, social life, and a little revision.

 Very important.
-7 to 8 hours of good sleep improves memory, learning capacity, and emotional well-being.
+7 to 8 hours of sound sleep improves memory, learning capacity, and emotional well-being.
 Avoid using screens before bedtime to sleep better.

 Popular tools include: